NFTREASURE-Community/nftreasure-community/content/strategies/the-giveaway-junkie.md

 ### The Giveaway Junkie

+#### Thesis

-**Thesis:** A prize-hunting, treasure-seeking enthusiast who thrives on the thrill of winning giveaways and contests.
+A prize-hunting, treasure-seeking enthusiast who thrives on the thrill of winning giveaways and contests.
 Oxygen is optional; the rush of victory is their true sustenance.

-**Actions:**
+#### Actions

 - Keeps a **keen-eye** on every NFTREASURE-related tweet, with notifications on for any [@0xNFTREASURE](https://twitter.com/0xNFTreasure) post.
 - Regularly **rummages** through the NFTREASURE Intern's trash can, searching for hidden clues about upcoming giveaways and contests.